evenifyouforget/autotweaker/RESEARCH_INSTRUCTIONS.md

 * Try all kinds of algorithms.
 Bad algorithms will just be rejected anyway, there's no harm in experimenting
 * Try non-deterministic, stochastic, or optimizing algorithms, rather than only static deterministic algorithms.
 Maybe guided optimization will produce better results?
+* Try variations on current winners.
+Can we do even better?
 * Think about other ways the problem could be approached, given the requirements and information available to the algorithm
 * Search online for inspiration
 * Try more weird things

+You may also want to start timing or profiling.
+While this is R&D, excessive runtimes may end up being a concern, and hinder further research.

 # Test cases

 See maze_like_levels.tsv for a list of level IDs for levels that don't use very weird features, and therefore, should be easy to process in the framework.
 Though, easy to process doesn't mean easy to generate waypoints for.

+You may want to sanity check each level that a sink is actually reachable from every source, and if not, exclude it from the tournament.